JeffBusterCase/JRP/README.md

 # JRP
-Jruby project manager. supports desktop libgdx. compiles to jar
+Jruby Project Manager.
+Supports desktop libgdx and compiles to jar.

 ### Only Linux yet!